status-im/open-bounty/README.md

 (Alternatively, if you use emacs and CIDER, you can run cider-jack-in.
 Details [here](https://cider.readthedocs.io/en/latest/up_and_running/))

-Next, start the application from the clojure REPL:
+Next, [start](https://github.com/tolitius/mount) the application from the clojure REPL with:

 ```
-(user/start)
+(reset)
 ```

 ## Uberjar build